 Breeding the Tiger Barb

 Egg-scatterers that provide no parental care, Tiger Barbs will eat their own eggs if they have the opportunity.
-Therefore, set up a separate breeding tank, which can double as a grow-out tank for the fry.
-Females have a broader more rounded belly and are larger than the more highly colored males.
+Therefore, it is advisable to set up a separate breeding tank that can double as a grow-out tank for the fry.
 To acquire a breeding pair, keep at least a half dozen and allow them to pair off.
 Condition the breeders with live foods, and once a pair has been established, move them to a separate breeding tank.

 The breeding tank should have soft acidic water, fine-leaved plants, and a bare bottom.
 Some breeders use marbles for the bottom, which allow the eggs to drop safely out of the parents' grasp.
-Keep in mind that if the bottom is bare, it is particularly critical to observe them and move the parents immediately after spawning, as they will consume the eggs.
+Keep in mind that if the bottom is bare, it is particularly critical to observe them and move the parents immediately after spawning, before they can consume their eggs.

 Spawning will take usually place in the morning.
 If the breeding pair does not spawn within a day or two, a partial water change with water that is a degree or two warmer than the tank will usually trigger spawning.